 "I don't want to lose my sister again," she sobbed, and then buried her face in her hands, her entire body trembling as she wept.
 She could feel the wind pick up around her, the small storm growing stronger.
-She felt hopeless and out of control, and Olaf hugged her.
-He loved hugs.
+She felt hopeless and out of control, and then Olaf hugged her.
 She swallowed her cries and gave him a weak smile.

 "That's what friends are for.
 I'm always cheering up my friends.
 Like, this morning Anna was freaking out and saying silly things, like that she didn't even love Kristoff—"

 "She said what?!"
-Elsa exclaimed, louder than she would have thought but she was so shocked.
+Elsa exclaimed.
 Anna would never say such a thing, not if she didn't mean it.
-And Elsa was sure that her sister loved Kristoff, they were getting married after all.
+Elsa was sure that her sister loved Kristoff; they were getting married, after all.

 "I know right?
 She's crazy!
 She was saying that she didn't love Kristoff and that they should just call off the wedding!"
-Olaf laughed, like the concept was so frivolous it was comical.
-Elsa slowly lifted her head out of her hands, she couldn't believe what she was hearing.
+Olaf laughed as if the idea was comical.
+Elsa slowly lifted her head out of her hands; she couldn't believe what she was hearing.

-"Anna said that?" she gasped, her brain unable to fully process the meaning of what Olaf was explaining to her.
+"Anna said that?" she gasped, her brain unable to fully process the meaning of what Olaf was telling her.

-Elsa stood up, and suddenly the storm stopped.
-The clouds backed away, revealing a patch of sunlight that illuminated the courtyard.
-Her dress shimmered as she moved briskly towards the door, filled with newfound purpose.
+Elsa stood up, and the storm suddenly stopped.
+The clouds backed away and revealed a patch of sunlight, illuminating the courtyard.
+Her dress shimmered as she moved briskly toward the door, filled with newfound purpose.